-SWAAG maintains comprehensive insurance through Insignia Underwriting.
-The policy covers all of the activities in the Project Plan and all people, working on site, whether SWAAG members or not.
-A copy of the current Policy Schedule, is attached Figure 3.
-The current policy will expire during the term of the project.
-However, the Trustees of SWAAG have already committed to its further renewal with the same level of cover, through Insignia.
+SWAAG maintains comprehensive insurance through Export and General Insurance Services Ltd. The policy covers all of the activities in the Project Plan and all people, working on site, whether SWAAG members or not.
+A copy of the current Policy Schedule, is attached Figure 4.